Research on Alice's Adventures in Wonderland

-However, I perform as feminine, which is hardly surprising when you are a cisgender straight woman.
-The keyword here being perform and I reclaim it from a non-binary gender identity standpoint.
+However, I like girly stuff.
 I choose to wear lipstick and nail polish and winged liner.
 I do enjoy it.
 I am no less a feminist when I wear make-up or heels.
 It makes it obvious that I am a woman (by conventional old-fashioned standards anyway), which is part of my personal manifesto because I work in a place where women tend to mimic their male colleagues, as if you had to be discreet on the female side of your personality “to make it.”
 In other words, being a woman is all right as long as you are not too much of it.
 So as far as I am concerned, let there be high heels and dresses, because I am as entitled to the public and professional spaces as any of my male counterparts.
 In other words, I AM NOT SORRY FOR BEING A WOMAN.

 What’s all that got to do with a ring that represents a clit, you’ll ask.
 Here is what.
 Endometriosis is often ignored and passes as “all part of being a woman.”
 Medical professionals tend to overlook pain in female patients and to tell them that their symptoms are psychosomatic (that is, emotionally induced), as found in the study The Girl Who Cried Pain: A Bias Against Women in the Treatment of Pain (2001).
 With nearly half of young women in the UK not knowing where their vagina is, the conclusion is easy to draw: because women lack basic education on their own bodies, they may die from diseases such as gynaecological cancer without even being able to express the pain that they are suffering, let alone be listened to.
 Women do not know their own bodies because they are not taught about said bodies.
 Because the female body is shameful and should not be mentioned.